Dwight Yorke: Aston Villa

 Yorke was first discovered by Graham Taylor, at the time the Aston Villa manager, on a tour of the West Indies in 1989.
 Yorke, aged 17, appeared in a team that played a friendly against Aston Villa.
 Taylor was impressed and offered Yorke a trial at Villa.
-Yorke was subsequently given a permanent contract and played for the Villa Reserve and Youth sides for the majority of the 1989–90 season, making his First Division debut for Aston Villa against Crystal Palace on 24 March 1990: Crystal Palace won the game 1–0.
+Yorke was subsequently given a permanent contract and played for the Villa Reserve and Youth sides for the majority of the 1988–90 season, making his First Division debut for Aston Villa against Crystal Palace on 24 March 1990: Crystal Palace won the game 1–0.
 During his time with Aston Villa, from 1989 to 1998, Yorke played initially as a right winger until the 1995–96 season, he then switched to centre forward and established himself as one of the Premier League's top strikers.

 Yorke was an integral member of the Villa team that reached the League Cup Final in 1996.
 Villa won 3–0 against Leeds United with Yorke getting on the scoresheet.
 On 30 September 1996 he scored a hat-trick against Newcastle United in a 4–3 defeat.
 Yorke appeared for Aston Villa on 284 occasions, scoring 97 times.

 The circumstances of his departure from Aston Villa were controversial.
 John Gregory, Aston Villa's manager at that time, made it known that the club did not want to sell Yorke to Manchester United unless they were prepared to exchange striker Andy Cole.
-Yorke played for Villa on the opening day of the season at Everton on 15 August 1998, however it appeared he made little effort during the match as he was unhappy at not being allowed to leave the club.
-Villa were left with no option but to sell the player and he was transferred to Manchester United for £12.6 million on 20 August 1998.
+Yorke played for Villa on the opening day of the season at Everton on 15 August 1998; however, it appeared that he made little effort during the match, as he was unhappy at not being allowed to leave the club.
+Villa were left with no option but to sell the player, and he transferred to Manchester United for £12.6 million on 20 August 1998.

 Manchester United

-In his first season Yorke was a key player in guiding his club to a unique treble of the Premier League title, FA Cup and UEFA Champions League, and forming a legendary partnership with Andy Cole.
-Yorke finished the season as the top league goalscorer with 18 goals and contributed goals against Bayern Munich, Barcelona, Inter Milan, and Juventus in the Champions League, and he won the Premier League Player of the Season.
+In his first season, Yorke was a key player in guiding the club to a unique treble of the Premier League, FA Cup and UEFA Champions League, forming a legendary partnership with Andy Cole.
+Yorke finished the season as the top league goalscorer with 18 goals and contributed goals against Bayern Munich, Barcelona, Inter Milan, and Juventus in the Champions League; he won the Premier League Player of the Season.
 Yorke was also a regular member of United's 1999–2000 title winning team, contributing 23 goals in all competitions.

 Despite a less successful third season, Yorke scored his 100th Premier League goal in a 3-0 victory over Derby County on 24 November 2000 and also netted a hat-trick in the top of the table clash with Arsenal.
 In January 2002 a move to Middlesbrough fell through.
 He played his last game for United that month, and was not issued a squad number for the 2002–03 season.
-Altogether he scored 65 goals for Manchester United in 152 appearances.
+Altogether, he scored 65 goals for Manchester United in 152 appearances.